 Recruitment for Orientation Facilitators occurs in September of each academic year.
 Recruitment notices will be sent out with specific information via KUnited and throughout campus.
-The application process is highly competitive and includes submission of an application and resume along with 2 references.
+The application process is highly competitive and includes submission of an application and campus references.
 If selected for further consideration, candidates will be contacted for a personal interview with members of the leadership team and Department of College Readiness staff.

 Qualifications and Duties of an Orientation Leader

 The position of an Orientation Leader is one that allows a student to make a substantial contribution to Kutztown University and potential KU students and families.
 Orientation Leaders help new students and their families make a positive transition to Kutztown University.
 In addition to improving self-confidence, communication skills, and leadership abilities, Orientation Leaders are some of the best-informed students at KU.
 Orientation Leaders must understand and support the goals and objectives of New Student Orientation.

 - Responsibility, stamina, reliability, creativity, flexibility, dependability, leadership ability, and punctuality